Gledswood Hills

 Gledswood Hills is a suburb of the Macarthur Region of Sydney in the state of New South Wales, Australia in Camden Council.
 The suburb name was assigned on 9 December 2011.
 The suburb was named after the 1830 Gledswood Homestead.

+Gledswood Hills sits on the land of the Dharawal people.

 Heritage listings

 Gledswood Hills has a number of heritage-listed sites, including: